Camilabuenamar/project-04/README.md

         "serve:frontend": "webpack-dev-server"
         },
     ```
--  **Showing especific offer/company/profile in the same page:** In previous projects I always had separate pages for index and individual show page.
+-  **Showing specific offer/company/profile in the same page:** In previous projects I always had separate pages for index and individual show page.
 In this project I wanted to try something new, so the user could see in the same screen both, the list of offers/companies/applicants with the one they want to explore in detail.
 To do this it was necessary to set a state with the desired data that will make axios requests to the API so it can be displayed at the moment.
   ```javascript
   showApplicant(e){
     axios.get(`/api/applicants/${e.target.value}/`)